IntersectMBO/plutus/docs/plutus-ir/plutus-ir.md

 ## Syntax

+We are not going to have a concrete syntax initially, but since the syntax of Plutus Core already corresponds closely to the AST structure giving an illustrative syntax is the easiest way to describe the proposed AST.

-The syntax is mostly as in Plutus Core.
+The syntax is mostly as in Plutus Core, and this syntax should be read as an extension to the Plutus Core grammar, and references productions from it.
 Where we modify the syntax of Plutus Core we will list only the additions and removals, marking them explicitly with `+` or `-`.

 We also require syntax with lists of subparts.
 We denote a list of `t`-productions with `t..`.

 ```